masich/simple-number-recognizer/README.md

 # SimpleNumberRecognizer

-### Perceptron based simple number recognizer written using pure Python 3.
+### Perceptron-based simple number recognizer written using pure Python 3.
 [![CodeFactor](https://www.codefactor.io/repository/github/masich/simple-number-recognizer/badge)](https://www.codefactor.io/repository/github/masich/simple-number-recognizer)
 [![License](https://img.shields.io/badge/License-MIT-red.svg)](LICENSE)

 This project is created just for fun and practice.

-The goal of the project is very primitive: the user "draws" some numbers (0-9) using buttons, and the program tries to guess the drawn number.
-You can teach an internal perceptron based neural network by yourself or use simple predefined learning dataset located in a ```data``` folder.
+The project's goal is very primitive: the user "draws" some numbers (0-9) using buttons, and the program tries to guess the drawn number.
+You can teach an internal perceptron-based neural network or use a simple predefined learning dataset in a ```data``` folder.

 ## Instruction
 ![Interface](images/readme/interface.png)

 ## For teaching
-* Use buttons **(1)** to draw the number you would like to teach the system.
+* Use buttons **(1)** to draw the number you want to teach the system.
 * Give the name of the number class (0 - 9) by putting it into the Class name field **(4)**.
 * Click the Done button **(5)**.
 Now your number and its class are saved into internal program memory.
-* Repeat these 2 steps as many times as you wish to teach the system as best as possible.
+* Repeat these two steps as often as you wish to teach the system as best as possible.
 * Click the Save file **(8)**.
 All your inputted numbers and classes will be saved as ```data/learning_data.json```.
 * Click on Learn button **(9)** to teach your system using ```data/learning_data.json```.